Amazon.co.uk Widgets

 Which Foods Can Be Paired With Sticky Rice?

 Sticky rice goes well in stir-fries, stews, baked products, and other dishes.
-It's also known as sweet rice and can be substituted for brown rice for a more buttery flavor.
-If you are looking to score some points with your friends over your cooking skills, it is a good idea to take a look at which foods pair well with sticky rice.
+It’s also known as sweet rice and can be substituted for brown rice for a more buttery flavour.
+If you want to score some points with your friends over your cooking skills, looking at which foods pair well with sticky rice is a good idea.

 In Japan, it is also consumed similarly.
-However, it is often paired with soups and stews to balance out the sweet flavor.
+However, it is often paired with soups and stews to balance out the sweet flavour.

 In Thailand, it is traditionally served on banana leaves with seasonal fruits, mostly mango.
 A sweet syrup made topped with nuts is also served with this dish.

-In certain parts of India, it is eaten out of bamboo and/or banana leaves or dipped in condensed milk.
-This has a consistency similar to rice pudding but is not as flowy in texture.
+It is eaten out of bamboo and/or banana leaves or dipped in condensed milk in certain parts of India.
+This consistency is similar to rice pudding but is not as flowy in texture.

-Since this is a sweet dish, it is mostly served either as a snack or at the end of meals.
-Sticky rice is loved by people of all ages.
-You can stick to the typical recipe and serve it as a standalone dessert, or use fruits and nuts to garnish and give it a fancy look.
-Either way, your guests are bound to be asking for second helpings.
+Since this is a sweet dish, it is mostly served as a snack or at the end of meals.
+People of all ages love sticky rice.
+You can stick to the typical recipe and serve it as a standalone dessert or use fruits and nuts to garnish and give it a fancy look.
+Either way, your guests are bound to be asking for a second helping.

 Which Type of Rice Is Used In Making Sticky Rice?

-To make sticky rice, you need to cover an equal amount of white and glutinous rice in hot water to achieve the desired sticky consistency.
+To make sticky rice, you must cover an equal amount of white and glutinous rice in hot water to achieve the desired sticky consistency.
 This recipe calls for short-grain white rice since long-grain rice will not provide the desired gooey texture.

-Sticky rice is smaller and starchier than long-grain white rice and is also known as honey rice, glutinous rice, or waxed rice.
-Rice varieties such as jasmine, brown basmati, and white basmati are ideal for making sticky rice.
+Sticky rice is smaller and starchier than long-grain white rice, also known as honey rice, glutinous rice, or waxed rice.
+Rice varieties like jasmine, brown basmati, and white basmati are ideal for making sticky rice.

-You could use a variety of rice thick enough when steamed to make an amazing homemade sticky rice.
-Since both basmati and jasmine rice are very high in starch content, they are ideal for making sticky rice.
+You could use a variety of thick enough rice when steamed to make amazing homemade sticky rice.
+Since basmati and jasmine rice are very high in starch content, they are ideal for making sticky rice.

 Furthermore, these two varieties will greatly expand during the cooking process.
 This also aids greatly in achieving the correct consistency for making sticky rice.
 Brands would not matter much as long as the rice is short grain.

-How To Cook Sticky Rice In Rice Cooker
+How To Cook Sticky Rice In A Rice Cooker

 Step 1

 Rinse the rice very carefully.
-This is an innately Asian practice, but it is important to remove impurities and dirt in the rice before cooking.
-One cup of ordinary dry jasmine rice should be rinsed at least twice or three times until the liquid is virtually clear.
+This is an innately Asian practice, but removing impurities and dirt in the rice before cooking is important.
+One cup of dry jasmine rice should be rinsed twice or three times until the liquid is virtually clear.

 This is because unwashed rice will be too starchy, and we do not want that for cooking sticky rice.
 Sure, starch content helps, but when it is excessive, the rice will not stick together and lose its consistency.